-Myanmar is a signatory to CITES, which means
+Myanmar is a signatory to CITES, which

-it accepts that international trade in Asian and African elephant ivory is banned.
+means it accepts that trade in and African Asian elephant ivorv is banned.
 However, from the report this looks like lipservice.
 Myanmar has long permitted trade in governmentowned ivory and supported its traditional carving industry, as Daniel Stiles reported on in 2004 for TRAFFIC.
 Although the government began taking stricter measures on carving workshops after joining CITES, it remains possible to obtain legal raw ivory (trading at nearly USD 1,000/ kg) from captive elephants.
 Myanmar has the world's largest population (over 5,000), largely used for logging.
 The raw ivory they produce includes tusk tips that are cut off, as well as whole tusks from dead animals.